 The solo 401k plan is a powerful tool for entrepreneurs to save money for retirement and reduce their current tax bill.
 These plans are often ignored and overshadowed by the more popular corporate 401k and SEP IRA plans.
 In fact, there is a lack of widely available public information about them.
 Simply put, not many people know about it.
-In this article, I will discuss the most important 8 reasons why entrepreneurs should open a solo 401k plan.
+In this article, I will discuss 8 reasons why entrepreneurs should open a solo 401k plan.

 Solo or one participant 401k plans are available to solo entrepreneurs who do not have any personnel on staff.
 If a business owner employs seasonal workers who register less than 1,000 hours a year, then he or she may be eligible for the solo 401k plans as well.
-The solo plans have most of the characteristics of the traditional 401k plan without many of restrictions.
+The solo plans have most of the characteristics of the traditional 401k plan without any of the restrictions.

 Maximize your retirement savings

-Self-employed 401k allows a business owner to save up to $54,000 a year for retirement, plus additional $6,000 if age 50 and over.
+Self-employed 401k allows a business owner to save up to $54,000 a year for retirement, plus an additional $6,000 if age 50 and over.
 How does the math work exactly?

 Solo entrepreneurs play a dual role in their business – as an employee and an employer.
 As an employee, they can contribute up to $18,000 a year plus catch-up of $6,000 if over the age of 50.
 Further, the business owner can add up to $36,000 of contribution as an employer.
 The company’s side of the contribution is subject to 25% of the compensation, which the business owner must pay herself.